1. Embroidery as an artistic medium

 Decorative Arts and beyond.
 The techniques are deconstructed until the gesture and the body are freed.
 The materials gradually unfold in high relief.
 These sculptures make the light vibrate and give the piece its own movement.
 Each stitch is unique.
 It carries an emotion.
 Each material is chosen according to its plastic quality, its individual aesthetic and its resonance in the pictorial whole of the embroidered work.

 2. The right time, a fundamental value of the Ekceli studio

 A contemplative work.
 The creative process and the embroidery have their own temporality.
 The choice of materials fluctuates according to their history, and according to encounters.
 The composition of each piece unfolds progressively in different times of attention, according to the harmony of textures and their evolution under the light of day.

 Time rehabilitated for a sustainable model.
 The workshop strives to devote the « right amount of time » to creation, to promote gesture, know-how and creativity.
 It is in line with the « slow made » movement, whose objective is to rehabilitate the value of time in order to work better and consume better.

 3. Preserving, transmitting and reinterpreting a cultural heritage

 A transmission of know-how.
 Some embroidery techniques used date back to the Middle Ages.
 The Ekceli workshop is committed to the practice and transmission of these valuable skills.
-Since 2012, the workshop has trained more than 15 trainees and a winner of the perfection prize.
+Since 2012, the workshop has trained more than 15 trainees and two winners of the “Prix savoir-faire en transmission”.